mitom2/SZAMAN/README.md

 ## Expected Input

 This assembler expects assembly code with some differences when compared to other Z80 assemblers:
-- Only one instruction may be present in each line.
 - Labels must begin with '@' character.
 - Label definitions should not be concluded with ':' character.
 - JR instructions must specify offset (labels can not be used)
 - Base for numbers is chosen by preceding number with '%' (binary), '#' (decimal), or '$' (hexadecimal) character.
 - All numbers must have base specified, even when using decimal.
-- Instead of typical ORG, .org macro should be used.
+- Instead of typical ORG, .org is to be be used.
 - In order to insert a specific non-instuction number into the bytecode (for example when creating interrupt vector with addresses of handling procedures) RAW instruction can be used.
 It can be used with both numbers and labels.

 ## Error and Warning Codes